PlotPyStack/guidata/doc/autodoc/index.rst

 The :code:`.. autodataset::` directive behavior can be modified using all :code:`.. autoclass::` options, as well as the the following ones:

     * :code:`:showsig:` to show the constructor signature
-    * :code:`:showattr:` to show the dataset attributes
+    * :code:`:hideattr:` to hide the dataset attributes
     * :code:`:shownote: [n]` to add a note on how to instanciate the dataset with the first :code:`n` items.
 If :code:`n` is not provided, all items will be shown.
     * :code:`:hidecreate:` to hide the :code:`create()` method documentation which is shown by default.